rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 #### What kind of storage solution does Cloud Databases offer?

 Each Cloud Databases instance comes with an attached storage volume.
-Storage volumes are automatically provisioned on a shared Internet Small Computer System Interface (iSCSI) storage area network (SAN) that enables increased performance, scalability, availability, and manageability.
+Storage volumes are automatically provisioned on a shared Internet small computer system interface (iSCSI) storage area network (SAN) that enables increased performance, scalability, availability, and manageability.
 Applications with high input/output (I/O) demands are performance-optimized and data is protected through both local and